Aposematism: Mimicry

-Aposematism is a sufficiently successful strategy to have had significant effects on the evolution of both aposematic and non-aposematic species.
+Aposematism has influenced the evolution of both aposematic and non-aposematic species.
 Non-aposematic species have often evolved to mimic the conspicuous markings of their aposematic counterparts.
 For example, the hornet moth is a deceptive mimic of the yellowjacket wasp; it resembles the wasp, but has no sting.
 A predator which avoids the wasp will to some degree also avoid the moth.
 This is known as Batesian mimicry, after Henry Walter Bates, a British naturalist who studied Amazonian butterflies in the second half of the 19th century.
 Batesian mimicry is frequency dependent: it is most effective when the ratio of mimic to model is low; otherwise, predators will encounter the mimic too often.

 A second form of mimicry occurs when two aposematic organisms share the same anti-predator adaptation and non-deceptively mimic each other, to the benefit of both species, since fewer individuals of either species need to be attacked for predators to learn to avoid both of them.
 This form of mimicry is known as Müllerian mimicry, after Fritz Müller, a German naturalist who studied the phenomenon in the Amazon in the late 19th century.

 Many species of bee and wasp that occur together are Müllerian mimics.
 Their similar coloration teaches predators that a striped pattern is associated with being stung.
 Therefore, a predator which has had a negative experience with any such species will likely avoid any that resemble it in the future.
 Müllerian mimicry is found in vertebrates such as the mimic poison frog (Ranitomeya imitator) which has several morphs throughout its natural geographical range, each of which looks very similar to a different species of poison frog which lives in that area.